Flight of the Conchords: TV sitcom

 The duo starred in a television sitcom for HBO, titled Flight of the Conchords, which premiered in the United States in June 2007.
 The series simultaneously premiered in Canada on The Movie Network and Movie Central, and was also shown on The Comedy Network.

 The series revolves around a fictional version of the pair as they try to achieve success as a band in New York City and try to develop an American fan base.
 The regular cast includes fellow comedians Rhys Darby as Murray, Arj Barker as Dave, and Kristen Schaal as their obsessed fan Mel.
-This show also features many other comedians in guest starring roles.
+This show also features many other comedians in guest-starring roles.
 Their songs are woven into the plot of each episode.
 The show received an Emmy nomination for Best Comedy.
 The show was shot primarily in the Two Bridges neighbourhood of Manhattan.

 The first season consisted of 12 episodes.
 The second season started on HBO on 18 January 2009 and consisted of 10 episodes.
-On 10 December 2009, the duo and co-creator/director James Bobin announced via their website that the show would not return for a third season.
+On 10 December 2009, the duo and co-creator/director James Bobin announced that the show would not return for a third season.